prncss-xyz/uniduck/README.md

 A tiny web scraper and indexer for my personal documentation needs.

 Crawls (inward only) starting from preset adresses.
-Scripts are removed, assets are downloaded and links are modified to connect locally downloaded text.
+Scripts are removed, assets are downloaded and links are modified to connect locally downloaded pages.
 A tab seperated index of targets is then established.
 I can then access documentation with the following script:

 ```bash
 #!/usr/bin/env sh